 In November 2019, the Internet Society agreed to sell the Public Interest Registry (PIR) to Ethos Capital for US$1.135 billion.
 The sale was postponed first, then canceled by ICANN.

-.org ranks #5 among all domain extensions, and #3 among all generic extensions (gTLDs).
-Currently, there are 10.5M registered .org domain names.
-Public Interest Registry is the current registry of .org extension.
+.ORG domain extension ranks #5 among all domain extensions, and #3 among all generic extensions (gTLDs).
+Currently, there are 10.4 Million registered .org domain names.
+Public Interest Registry is the registry of .org extension.

 The oldest (still exists) .org domain name is mitre.org, and it was registered on 10 July 1985.